-In this tutorial we will show you how to install and configuration Mail-in-a-Box on Ubuntu 16.04.
-For those of you who didn’t know, Mailinabox is a free and open source software that deploys a complete full stack email solution with a well managed server control panel in few simple minutes.
-Deploying our own well managed email server is pretty easy with Mailinabox now.
+In this tutorial, we will show you how to install and configuration Mail-in-a-Box on Ubuntu 16.04.
+For those of you who didn’t know, Mailinabox is free and open-source software that deploys a complete full-stack email solution with a well-managed server control panel in few simple minutes.
+Deploying our own well-managed email server is pretty easy with Mailinabox now.
 It is designed to handle SMTP, IMAP/POP, spam filtering, webmail, and since the server itself is handling our DNS, we’ll get an off-the-shelf DNS solution optimized for mail.
-Mailinabox has the ability to host multiple domains email and provides webmail, contacts, calendar synchronization and IMAP/SMTP server setting so that we can access our emails with mobile devices and desktop mailing clients.
+Mailbox has the ability to host multiple domains email and provides webmail, contacts, calendar synchronization, and IMAP/SMTP server setting so that we can access our emails with mobile devices and desktop emailing clients.

 Install Mail-in-a-Box on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 sudo apt-get update sudo apt-get upgrade sudo apt-get install git nano curl

 Step 2.
 Setting Hostname.